Dorking: Denbies Wine Estate

 Denbies Wine Estate, to the north of Dorking, is one of the largest wine producers in the UK.
 The vineyard, which covers some 107 ha, was first planted in 1986 on the site of Bradley Farm, part of the Denbies estate.
 The winery and visitor centre were opened in 1993.

 Dorking Museum

 Dorking Museum was opened in West Street in January 1976.
 The building had previously been an iron foundry, which had opened in the 1820s and closed after World War II.
 The museum houses a wide range of historical artefacts, as well as fossils and mineral samples from the Dorking area.
 Permanent displays explain the history of the town from prehistoric times to the present day, and the building also hosts temporary exhibitions, often connected with significant anniversaries of events such as World War I.

 The museum was fully refurbished between 2008 and 2012 and was short-listed for the Museums Heritage Awards in 2013.

-It is currently closed due to fire damage.